feabhas/docker-target/README.md

 $ python3 configure.py
 ```

+The script will supply a list of suitable courses for you to choose from and
+these exercises will be download from the appropriate Feabhas GitHub repo.

-You will now have a sub-folder with a name mathcing `<COURSE>_exercises`.
+You will now have a sub-folder with a name of the form `<COURSE>_exercises`.
-where `<COURSE>` is the unqiue code for your course (such as cpp11-501).
+where `<COURSE>` is the unique code for your course (such as cpp11-501).

+If you know you course code you can supply this as a command line parameter
+to the script.

 Alternatively your course joining instructions will provide a link
 to a [Feabhas GitHub](https://github.com/orgs/feabhas/repositories)
-repo containing the the exercise solutions and and starter templates
+repo containing the the exercise solutions and optional starter templates
-required to complete the training exercises.
+required for the training exercises.

 Clone this GitHub `*_exercises` repo into the `docker-target` workspace
 you have just created.

-A second Python script called `copy_solution.py` can be used to
-interactively select an exercise solution and have this copied into
-your workspace source folder replacing your existing files.
-You current
-files will have been saved and commited to the git repo.

 ## Using the Visual Studio Code IDE